 - Multiple Time Frames

 … And then diversifying across all of the above in a customized fashion in order to meet the individual needs of each and every client - All in a single portfolio.

-Simply put, the primary goal of the MPD™ approach is consistent, long-term investment performance.
+Simply put, the primary goal of this "modern" approach to portfolio design is consistent, long-term investment performance.
 There is obviously no such thing as “set it and forget it” in today’s investment markets.
-But employing the use of multiple strategies, managers, and investment methodologies may be the next best thing.
+But we believe employing the use of multiple strategies, managers, and investment methodologies may be the next best thing.

 By utilizing a modern diversification approach, we believe investors are more likely to allow their strategies and managers the time needed to perform optimally.
 Remember, no strategy, manager, or investing style works well in all market environments.
 In reality strategies, managers, and styles/methodologies go in and out of favor in terms of performance – all the time.

-Another objective of MPD™ is to avoid what is referred to as a “singular failure” in a portfolio.
+Another objective of our approach is to avoid what is referred to as a “singular failure” in a portfolio.
 All too often, investors wind up with portfolios that are heavily concentrated in a single strategy or with a single manager and/or a single investment methodology.
-Such an approach means that the entire portfolio is subject to underperformance (or worse) when the strategy, manager, or methodology underperforms.
+Such an approach means that the entire portfolio is subject to underperformance (or worse) when the strategy, manager, or methodology experiences a rough patch.
 And if there is one thing that is certain in the investing business, it is that ALL investment strategies will experience periods of time when the approach utilized falls out of favor.

 So, instead of a concentrated portfolio that is subject to the risk of a “singular failure,” doesn’t it make more sense to diversify that risk properly across multiple managers, strategies and methodologies?